 The winter preceding release of the 2017 CVFPP Update was one of the wettest years on record in California and provided a reminder of the critical role the Central Valley flood management system plays in limiting flood damages and impacts.
-In most areas, the winter of 2016-2017 included a series of storm events that caused widespread damage to the flood system, particularly to the levees in the form of erosion, seepage, and compromised stability, including levees that were recently improved by large capital projects.
-Damages to the flood system required more than \$500 million for repair and rehabilitation (excluding direct damages to the Oroville Dam spillway).
+In most areas, the winter of 2016-2017 included a series of storm events intensified by climate change (Michaelis et al. 2022) that caused widespread damage to the flood system, particularly to the levees in the form of erosion, seepage, and compromised stability, including levees that were recently improved by large capital projects.
+Damages to the flood system required more than \$500 million for repair and rehabilitation (excluding direct damages to the Oroville Dam spillway, see below).
 Flood managers recognized that flood damages could have been much worse without the dedicated and vigilant efforts of local and State responders and levee monitors, as well as recent investments made to SPFC facilities.

 A series of heavy storms in January 2017 required spillway releases at Oroville Dam and caused damage to the gated spillway.
 In early February 2017, a Category 5 atmospheric river (AR5, the highest category) settled over the Feather River Basin.
 As a result of the reduced use of the damaged gated spillway, runoff from the storm pushed reservoir levels to an elevation of 901 feet, and for the first time water flowed over the dam's emergency spillway.
 Because of concerns about downhill erosion threatening the emergency spillway structure, the Butte County Sherriff's Office issued an evacuation order for Oroville and multiple downstream communities along the Feather River.
 A coordinated emergency response facilitated the evacuation of almost 200,000 people.
 Repairs at both spillways have since been completed.
+The estimated cost of the Lake Oroville Spillways Emergency Recovery Project through January 2019 was \$710 million.
+This amount included costs related to major components including main and emergency spillways work, related recovery work including debris and sediment removal, and emergency response and recovery costs.